fabric8io/docker-maven-plugin/README.md

 `5000`.
 Security information (i.e. user and password) can be specified in multiple ways as described in an extra [section](#authentication).

+### `docker:remove`

+This goal can be used to clean up images and containers.
+By default all so called *data images* are removed with its containers.
+A data image is an image without a run configuration.
+This can be tuned by providing the properties `removeAll` which indicates to remove all images managed by this build.
+As with the other goals, the configuration `image` can be used to tune the images to remove.
+All containers belonging to the images are removed as well.

+Considering three images 'db','tomcat' and 'data' where 'data' is the only data images this example demonstrates the effect of this goal:

+* `mvn docker:remove` will remove 'data'
+* `mvn -Ddocker.removeAll docker:remove` will remove all three images
+* `mvn -Ddocker.image=data,tomcat docker:remove` will remove 'data'
+* `mvn -Ddocker.image=data,tomcat -Ddocker.removeAll docker:remove` will remove 'data' and 'tomcat'

 ### Authentication

 When pulling (via the `autoPull` mode of `docker:start` and